At design time we have included in Visual Studio, 3 features that allow us to test and validate the maps:

 These features are available to developers in an easy manner and directly from the development tool, Visual Studio, without the need to build and deploy the maps or even create and configure ports.

 Testing should be a continuous process as you build your map, not only at the end of development but when necessary or when an important mapping block is complete.
 For this we need to:

 - And execute the test by right-clicking the map name and selecting Test Map option

 By default, an instance of the input schema is generated automatically with dummy values, according to their type, and tested in the selected map.
-At the end, the generated result or the errors that occurred are displayed in the output window.
+In the end, the generated result, or the errors that occurred, are displayed in the output window.